Zavebark/cryptonite_taskphase1_abhijeet/Hello Hackers.md

 # Intro To Commands
 Just includes the user to invoke a command `hello` in order to recieve the flag.

-After opening the terminal typing in `hello` and pressing the `enter key` gives the flag.
+After opening the terminal typing in `hello` and pressing the `enterkey` gives the flag.

 The flag is `pwn.college{wqyVVGuzeqalL8xntu6CFMM0z3W.ddjNyUDLzkDN0czW}`.